Battery Energy Storage System (BESS) Thermal Monitoring

 - • End-2024: ~8.6 GW of operational BESS capacity across Texas

-- • 2026-2028 projections: Dozens of GW in interconnection queue, with 15-25 GW expected operational additions (subject to approvals and realization rates)
+- • 2026+ pipeline: Dozens of GW in interconnection queue, with continued rapid deployment expected (subject to approvals and realization rates)

 - • West Texas / Panhandle: Major deployment zone (wind + solar co-location)

-- • Rapid pace: With 2+ GW added in Q3 2026 alone, early adopters of proactive monitoring gain a compliance edge
+- • Rapid pace: With multi-GW additions each quarter, proactive thermal monitoring provides a compliance edge

 Transmission Constraints = BESS Opportunity